isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2554.md

 ---
-title: U Ventures XERO - Book Keeping Training
+title: Qanvast Leads Management System - Package A - 12 months
 permalink: /productivity-solutions-grant/solutionrepo/solution2554
 ---

 ### Description

-XERO Accounting Software from U Ventures is a cloud-based accounting for small businesses that lets you automate bookkeeping, connect easily with your bank and advisors, and monitor how your business is doing at any given time.
+The Qanvast Leads Management System is a software platform that manages leads for renovation interior designers (ID companies) in Singapore.
+The platform consolidates all the customer leads for each ID company, and tracks all lead follow-ups.
+Using individual login information, each ID company can access the platform for information on their leads, which includes the potential customers' contact details, renovation needs, budget, and other details.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/U_Ventures_20210152_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Qanvast_20210257_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria